FranciscoOrdonez/toyota-used-cars-machine-learning-predicting-prices/README.md

 Third: transform the predicted log prices to real prices with np.exp.

- Result:   The predicted price for first car( Yaris year 2022, with 0 mileage, enginesize 1.6) is 11114 pounds.
+ Result:  A.  The predicted price for first car( Yaris year 2022, with 0 mileage, enginesize 1.6) is 11114 pounds.

-          The predicted price for second car(Yaris year 2020, with 20000 miles,enginesize 1.6) is 10322 pounds.
+          B. The predicted price for second car(Yaris year 2020, with 20000 miles,enginesize 1.6) is 10322 pounds.

-         The predicted price for third car(Yaris year 2012 with 200000 miles, enginesize 1.0) is 4741 pounds.
+          C. The predicted price for third car(Yaris year 2012 with 200000 miles, enginesize 1.0) is 4741 pounds.